yangaound/logutil/README.md

 ```

 ### class ``logutil.TimedRotatingLogger``(filename, suffixFmt='%Y-%m-%d', **kwargs)
-This class inherits ``logutil.SimpleLogger`` and the argument `kwargs` will be passed directly to<br />
-super class as additional keyword arguments.<br />
+This class inherits ``logutil.SimpleLogger`` and the argument `kwargs` will be passed directly to super class as additional keyword
+<br /> arguments.
 This logger auto rotate file according to argument `suffixFmt`; in default,  "{filename}.%Y-%m-%d" will be created every day at midnight.
 ```
 >>> import logutil, time
 >>> logger = logutil.TimedRotatingLogger('error_log', suffixFmt='%S')  # file will be rotated each second